tboie/universal_mechanics/README.md

 # Universal Simplified Mechanics

-## A simplified interpretation of how the universe works?
+## Simplified model/predictions of the universe?

 *Warning* : Information may be wrong?